AlfrescoArchive/alfresco-dbp-deployment/README.md

 - [Deploy to Docker for Desktop - Mac](#docker-for-desktop---mac)
 - [Deploy to Docker for Desktop - Windows](#docker-for-desktop---windows)

-*Note:* If using Azure instead of AWS then you will need to use Azure Databases instead of Postgres.

 # AWS

 *Note:* You do not need to clone this repo to deploy the dbp.
+Also, when deploying to cloud environments like AWS and Azure you should consider using native database services from those providers rather than deploying Postgres within the Kubernetes cluster.

 ### Kubernetes Cluster